PolakAllen/pyconst/const/readme.md

 A method of providing such a functionality is experimented with in this project.
 We assume that all effects of a program or subprogram are within its side effects and functional return values.
-We also assume that the fastest, most efficent, and most reliable way to predict program behavior is to simply run the program and look at the result.
+We also assume that the fastest, most efficient, and most reliable way to predict program behavior is to simply run the program and look at the result.

-If we assume the above, we find sub-program sandboxing to be an efficent manner to proceed.
+If we assume the above, we find sub-program sandboxing to be an efficient manner to proceed.
 That is to say, when we wish to validate functionality, we run the program in a special mode which virtualizes all operations.
 Global side effects (effects outside our program) are not executed until after validation of the